pwurbs/max2mqtt/README.md

   - **Smart Filtering**: Processes key packet types for state updates.
 - **Duty Cycle**: Pre-TX credit and queue check via 'X' command.
 TX blocked if queue busy or credits insufficient.
 - **TX Flow**: Fire-and-forget after credit check.
 Handles LOVF errors.
 Self-correcting via future RX packets.

+## Troubleshooting

+### "Invalid modes mode" Warning in Home Assistant

+If you see warnings like `Invalid modes mode: ` in Home Assistant logs:
+1. This occurs when a device is discovered via a packet that doesn't contain mode information (e.g., a simple button press or wall thermostat control packet).
+2. The bridge now initializes such devices with a default mode of `heat` (Manual) to prevent this error.
+3. If the warning persists, restart the bridge to ensure the new default templates are applied to Home Assistant via MQTT discovery.

 ## TX Flow